Immune cells that fight cancer become exhausted within hours of first encountering tumors – new research

 Our team is now exploring strategies to stimulate inflammatory pathways in T cells encountering cancer cells to make them function as though they are encountering an infection.
 Our hope is that this will help T cells kill their cancer targets more effectively.

-This article is republished from The Conversation, an independent nonprofit news site dedicated to sharing ideas from academic experts.
-The Conversation is trustworthy news from experts, from an independent nonprofit.
-Try our free newsletters.
+This article is republished from The Conversation, a nonprofit news site dedicated to sharing ideas from academic experts.
+The Conversation has a variety of fascinating free newsletters.

 It was written by: Mary Philip, Vanderbilt University and Michael Rudloff, Vanderbilt University.